pvdz/hs_draw_sim/README.md

 I've added two examples for spiteful druid; In one it checks how often you actually have the summoner when you can play it.
 The other checks how often it's bricked before you can play it.

+See https://pvdz.ee/weblog/423 for details on the UI and some background info on the code.